kcm117/Synapse-AI-Retail-Recommender/0. Resource Deployment/deployment/backend/auto_deployment.md

 - Username: SQL user for Synapse workspace
 - Password: SQL user for Synapse workspace (must be at least 8 characters)
 - Location: the location to deploy all the resources
+- Directory Path: the directory path where the dataset is located

 **Note:** You will be installing the Azure CLI extension for Azure Synapse